Key takeaways:

 Tools Used

-- Qualcomm AI Hub — Cloud compilation for Snapdragon NPU (free account)
+- Qualcomm AI Hub — Cloud compilation for Snapdragon NPU (free account, ~$0.40/job)

 - litert-torch 0.9.0 — PyTorch → TFLite conversion